Product Quality and Patient Safety

 Selling Practices & Product Labelling

-The Group is also required to comply with standards relating to the provision of information to healthcare professionals (HCP), patients and the public.
-The Group is committed to enabling doctors and healthcare professionals to offer their patients the best possible therapeutic care by providing them with complete, accurate and up to date information in accordance with the applicable legislation on the promotion of medicinal products.
+The Group is committed to enabling doctors and healthcare professionals to offer their patients the best possible therapeutic care by providing them with complete, accurate and up-to-date information in accordance with the applicable legislation on the promotion of medicinal products.